stoeps13/connections-doc/source/admin/install/r_pers_tdi_props.md

 The SDI parameter column in the tables contains the name of the parameter in the LDAP connector.
 For more information, see [Security Directory Integrator V7.2.0 documentation](https://www.ibm.com/support/knowledgecenter/SSCQGF_7.2.0.3/com.ibm.IBMDI.doc_7.2.0.3/welcome.html).

+!!! note
-**Note:** All file paths that are specified are relative to the Security Directory Integrator solution directory.
+    All file paths that are specified are relative to the Security Directory Integrator solution directory.

 ## Property mappings { .section}